Fungal Toenails

 As is seen with the common oral anti-fungals (Terbinafine, Itraconazole and Fluconazole) the re-occurrence rate can be extremely high.
 Topical anti-fungal liquids may help to alter this observation, most likely this is due to an underlying mechanical trauma damaging the nail and allowing subsequent injury and reinfection.

-Do I need a podiatry visit?
+Do I need a chiropody/podiatry visit?